Principal Decomposition with Nested Submanifolds: Simulation studies

 The resulting data sets are shown in the left-most column of Figure \ref{fig:Simu-Torus}, which resemble two circles and an involute on the torus respectively.
 Then, the proposed method is applied to these data sets in $\bR^4$ to project them on a one-dimensional submanifold while the torus principal component analysis is directly applied on the angle pairs.

 The projection results of our method are shown in the middle column of Figure \ref{fig:Simu-Torus}.
 In each case, the points projected by our method are approximately on a curve that passes through the center of the sample, and the neighbourhood relationship between the samples is well maintained.
 This suggests that our method can fit submanifolds on torus to explain the majority of sample variation.
-In contrast to our approach, the torus principal component analysis only projects the samples on circles cut from the torus, as shown in the last column of Figure \ref{fig:Simu-Torus}, which mixes up points from different regions of the sample.
-This flaw is also inherited from principal component analysis and the principal nested spheres, and our method is again not plagued by this on torus.
+In contrast to our approach, the torus principal component analysis only projects the samples on circles cut from the torus, as shown in the last column of Figure \ref{fig:Simu-Torus}, which mixes points from different regions of the sample.
+This difference is also inherited from principal component analysis and the principal nested spheres, and highlights the descriptive flexibility of the present construction on the torus.

-In summary, our method effectively decomposes and performs dimension reduction on data around low-dimensional structures in spheres and tori.
+In summary, these examples illustrate how our method decomposes and performs dimension reduction on data around low-dimensional structures in spheres and tori.
 This is achieved by adaptively exploiting the local sample covariance structure and using manifold fitting methods.
 In contrast, methods like principal nested spheres and torus principal component analysis, which also project samples onto subspaces of specific dimensions, impose restrictions on the form of subspaces.
-This often results in the mixing of samples from different parts, leading to suboptimal decomposition outcomes.
+This can lead to a less informative geometric summary when samples from different parts are mixed together.